Our laboratories in Milton Keynes are at the forefront of the national COVID-19 testing effort. We have now analysed several million swab samples.

-Since being commissioned by the UK Government to provide this service, we have repurposed existing laboratories and built new ones to provide the capacity required to analyse swab samples at scale.
+After being commissioned by the UK Government to provide this service in March 2020, we repurposed existing laboratories and built new ones to provide the capacity required to analyse swab samples at scale.

 Initially an army of volunteer scientists tested swabs manually whilst helping us develop a wholly automated process.
 Now liquid handling robots and other kit and machinery fill our laboratories.